Hyperpilotio/benchmark-controller/app/README.md

 ### API

-As well as providing a web-based GUI for running redis-benchmark this app also provides a couple of useful RESTful endpoints.
+As well as providing a web-based GUI for running benchmark tool.
+This app also provides a couple of useful RESTful endpoints.

-#### `POST /api/redis-benchmark`
+#### `POST /api/benchmark`

 Executes a benchmark and returns the results in JSON format.
-You will need to supply the details of the Redis instance to benchmark in the body of the request.
+You will need to supply the details of the instance to benchmark in the body of the request.
 The `host` option is required, and the rest of the values will use default values if no value is given.

 Here's an example: